Dead Peer Dedection

 Dead peer detection ( DPD )

 Dead peer detection is a traffic-based detection mechanism that uses IPsec traffic patterns to minimize the messages needed to confirm peer reachability.
 These checks are sent from each peer as an empty INFORMATIONAL exchange, which the corresponding receiving peer receives and retransmitted back to the initiating peer.
-The peer that initiated the liveness check can validate the returned packet by noting the message ID.
+The peer who initiated the liveness check can validate the returned packet by noting the message ID.

 IPsec DPD must be supported and enabled by both peers.
 Negotiated during Phase 1, therefore, help before the tunnel is negotiated.
 You must clear the tunnels SA if you enable DPD after the tunnel is up.
 DPD parameters are not negotiated; they are locally significant.